 Customers abandoning their carts before completing a purchase are a major problem for online businesses.
-88% of online shopping carts were abandoned before the checkout in 2020.
+Each year, e-commerce companies lose over $18 Billion in revenue due to abandoned carts.
 This is a huge loss of potential sales for online businesses.
 With a 21% open rate, abandoned cart emails can effectively prevent lost sales.

 There are many strategies to winning back customers who left their cart, so let’s look at the 11 best-abandoned cart email examples and why they make an impact.